Analyzing Financial Statements in Python

 Risk Modeler

-DataFrame called balance_sheet
+pandas DataFrame called balance_sheet.

 print(balance_sheet.head())